-Sending postcards remains a classic way to share memories and foster relationships with loved ones and business prospects from far away.
+Sending postcards remains a classic way to generate leads, stay top of mind, and foster relationships from far away.

 So here’s what we’ll cover:

 - Steps for addressing a postcard by hand

 - A Better Way to Send Direct Mail Postcards

 Find an envelope that is the appropriate size.
 You can usually find envelopes made for postcards at your local Post Office.
 If you can’t find one, you can use a regular envelope, but you’ll have to fold the card in half so that it will fit.

 Address the envelope.
 The mailing address for a postcard is the same as for a letter, but you don’t need to include the return address.
 Since the front side of your postcard may have a photo inserted, use the backside to address the recipient.
 Since the front side of your postcard may have a photo inserted, use the backside to address the recipient.

 Postcards have two portions on the backside; use the right portion to address the recipient.
 There are usually three lines for you to write the recipient’s address on the backside.